gcc-robotics/robot-motion-planning-labs/_posts/2014-06-30-lab2-moving-with-cpp.md

 We have provided a sample ROS C++ node that publishes velocity commands in order to move in a square.
 This publishes the same topics from part B above.
 First download the zip file and extract into your catkin workspace.
-Running
+Run:

     $ catkin_make

- from your workspace will compile your starter code and you should be able to run the sample program using
+Catkin make was introduced last lab.
+Before you can run your program, you need to run one more command.
+If you look in your current directory you should now have a 'build' and 'devel' folder.
+Inside the 'devel' folder you can see that there are now several setup.*sh files.
+Sourcing any of these files will overlay this workspace on top of your environment.

+    $ source devel/setup.bash

+Now you are ready to run your program.
+In order to run your nodes through ROS follow the command:

-    $ rosrun lab2_pkg lab2_node
+    $ rosrun lab2_pkg_name lab2_node_name

  Note: The code written was written on just one iCreate.
 Each robot may be calibrated slightly differently, so if your robot does not make a perfect square, do not be alarmed,